with-code-example/golang-with-code-example/content/english/blog/error-handling-in-golang-a-comprehensive-guide-with-examples.md

 By using `%w` verb in `fmt.Errorf()`, we create an error chain that retains information about the original error.

-In conclusion, Golang provides a robust error handling mechanism that allows developers to manage errors effectively.
+In conclusion, Golang provides a robust error-handling mechanism that allows developers to manage errors effectively.
 By understanding how to use error types and custom errors, defer and panic, and error wrapping, you can build reliable and resilient applications that gracefully handle unexpected situations.